webcamoid/webcamoid/README.md

     cat /etc/os-release

-If your distro doesn't contains this file please go to de next step.
+If your distro doesn't contains this file please go to the next step.

 ### For oldest distributions ###

-Give the output of this command:
+Give me the output of this command:

     python2 -c 'import platform; print(platform.linux_distribution())'

-Also, you must find wich packages contains these files:
+In both cases, you must find wich packages contains these files:

     /usr/bin/gst-launch-0.10
     /usr/lib/gstreamer-0.10/libgstcoreelements.so